PickHoops QuickFact

 3.3 Can I see everyone else's picks?

-Once the tournament games start (or shortly thereafter), everyone's picks will be visible to everyone else.
+Shortly after the entry deadline, everyone's picks will be visible to everyone else.
 Until then, only the group admin can see other people's brackets.

 3.4 When can I enter my picks?

 Members can enter their picks the morning after tournament seeds are announced.
-The deadline for entering picks by group members is 12:15 Thursday ET just before the Round 1 games begin.
+The deadline for entering picks by group members for the 64-team men's tournament games is tip-off of the Round 1 games (typically Thursday at around 12:15pm Eastern), and tip-off of the Round 3 games for a 16-team tournament.
+Check your group's Rules page for the exact deadline.

 3.5 Can I enter my picks after the games start?